 Figure 15: Projection results using future random lognormal recruitment from 2009 with an annual catch of 2 730 tonnes between 2012 and 2046.
-Each box represents the distribution of the variable across 1 000 projection trials for that year: (a) spawning stock biomass; (b) status of spawning stock biomass in a trial relative to $B_0$ in that projection trial (used in CCAMLR decision rules - lines show the 50% and 20% status levels for reference).
+Each box represents distribution of variable the across 1 000 projection trials for that year: (a) spawning stock biomass; (b) status of spawning stock biomass in a trial relative to $B_0$ in that projection trial (used in CCAMLR decision rules - lines show the 50% and 20% status levels for reference).

-44. The Working Group agreed that the CASAL assessment provides a foundation for advice on stock status and yield for toothfish in this division.
-The CASAL assessment using age-classified data in place of length-classified data now allows historical recruitment trends to be more accurately reconstructed with a corresponding large reduction in the estimate of recruitment variability compared to that obtained in previous assessments.
+47. The CASAL assessment using age-classified data in place of length-classified data now allows historical recruitment trends to be more accurately reconstructed with a corresponding large reduction in the estimate of recruitment variability compared to that obtained in previous assessments.
 As such, the Working Group agreed that the estimate of yield from the CASAL assessment be used as a foundation for advice to the Scientific Committee.

-4.5 Future research requirements
+4.4 Future research requirements